 This year I’m celebrating my 51st New Year.

 I have many fond memories of family, food, games, traditions.
-As a child we would step out our front door and band pot lids with wooden spoons to ring in the new year.
+As a child we would step out our front door and bang pot lids with wooden spoons to ring in the new year.
 I still watch Dick Clark’s New Year’s Rockin’ Eve, at least for those last few minutes as the ball on Time’s Square (delayed for midnight in the Rocky Mountains) slowly glides downward, then bursts into wonderful light.
 Fireworks, cheering, drinking, that New Year’s kiss.

 And we all make resolutions.
 “This year I’m going to…”